 Technical assistance is needed for design and installation of selected control measures, as well as for educational outreach.
-Two full-time-equivalent (FTE) employees per year for the first 5 years of implementation are needed to address agricultural and residential issues.
-It is estimated that only one FTE per year will be needed for the next 5 years (Stage 2).
-These estimates were based on similar projects and experience.
+An average of one full-time-equivalent (FTE) employees per year for the first 10 years of implementation is needed to address agricultural issues.
+Residential technical assistance requires one FTE per year for the first 5 years.
+These estimates were based on similar projects and experience and knowledge of the Steering Committee.
 Educational outreach will include strategies identified by stakeholders for facilitating installation and execution of implementation actions.